-It is my honor to join Cathy Harris, Acting Chairman, in presenting the U.S. Merit Systems Protection Board's (MSPB) financial statements for Fiscal Year (FY) 2023, which is an integral part of our Agency Financial Report (AFR).
-The AFR represents MSPB's statement of accountability to the President of the United States, Congress, and to the American people.

-MSPB has attained an unmodified (clean) opinion on its FY 2023 consolidated financial statements.
-As in previous fiscal years, no material weaknesses were identified in the auditor's report on internal controls; nor were there any material instances of noncompliance with laws and regulations.
-MSPB's dedicated workforce, and effective financial systems and processes are paramount to this accomplishment.
+It is my honor to present the U.S. Merit Systems Protection Board's (MSPB) financial statements for Fiscal Year (FY) 2024.
+I am particularly proud to report that MSPB has attained an unmodified (clean) opinion for the past twelve consecutive years under my leadership.
+No material weaknesses were identified in the auditor's report on internal controls; nor were there any material instances of noncompliance with laws and regulations.
+This validates the strength of our internal controls and efforts to manage taxpayer dollars with a high level of fiscal integrity and accountability.

 Since 1992, MSPB has partnered with the Department of the Treasury, Bureau of the Fiscal Service (BFS) in Parkersburg, West Virigina to facilitate the Agency's compliance with all external reporting requirements.
-BFS continues to provide MSPB with timely and complete reports allowing us to identify and resolve potential concerns quickly.
+BFS continues to provide MSPB with timely reports, enabling us to identify and resolve potential concerns quickly.

-This achievement is a culmination of the dedicated and meticulous efforts of our MSPB employees and BFS partners who collaborate to support the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.
-I sincerely thank MSPB and BFS personnel for their dedication to excellence.
+While we are proud of this accomplishment of receiving an unmodified opinion for the past decade, we continue to take our financial accountability seriously and are committed to strengthening our financial performance.
+This achievement is a culmination of the efforts of our MSPB employees and BFS partners who collaborate to support the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.